SuSen36/PVZ-XPLAT/Libs/SDL-Mixer-X/README.txt

 Due to popular demand, here is a simple multi-channel audio mixer.
-It supports 8 channels of 16 bit stereo audio, plus a single channel of music, mixed by the libXMP, libOpenMPT, Modplug MOD, Timidity MIDI, libADLMIDI, libOPNMIDI, FluidSynth, FluidLite, GME, and drmp3 MP3 libraries.
+It supports 8 channels of 16 bit stereo audio, plus a single channel of music, mixed by the libXMP, Modplug MOD, Timidity MIDI, libADLMIDI, libOPNMIDI, FluidSynth, FluidLite, GME, and drmp3 MP3 libraries.

 See the header file SDL_mixer_ext.h for documentation on this mixer library.

-The mixer can currently load Microsoft WAVE files and Creative Labs VOC files as audio samples, and can load MIDI files via Timidity, libADLMIDI, libOPNMIDI, or by FluidSynth, and the following music formats via libXMP, libModPlug, libOpenMPT:  .MOD .S3M .IT .XM, and many other formats.
+The mixer can currently load Microsoft WAVE files and Creative Labs VOC files as audio samples, and can load MIDI files via Timidity, libADLMIDI, libOPNMIDI, or by FluidSynth, and the following music formats via libXMP,
+libModPlug:  .MOD .S3M .IT .XM, and many other formats.
 It can load Ogg Vorbis streams as music if built with Ogg Vorbis, Tremor, or stb-vrobis libraries, load Opus, FLAC, and finally it can load MP3 music using the drmp3 or libmpg123 libraries.